hammarpojken/Gazeti-draft/READMENOW.md

 - **Step 1:**
-    - Navigate to the root folder of the project using a terminal and run 'npm start', this will start up a local server and automaticly run the application in your webbrowser
+    - Navigate to the root folder of the project using a terminal and run 'npm start', this will start up a local server and automaticly run the application in your webbrowser at http://localhost:3000

 - **Step 2:**
-    - Open up a new terminal and navigate to the sub folder named 'backend' and run 'npm start', this will start up a local server for storing/receiving images.
+    - Open up a new terminal and navigate to the sub folder named 'backend' and run 'npm start', this will start up a local server for storing/receiving images at http://localhost:3001

 - **Step 3:**
     - In your local i3 folder navigate to the bin folder and run the following .bat files: